bentonml/cathi/README.md

 1. **Calculate the maximum score for the sequence across all windows.**
     - This is the default behavior.
     - For each sequence in the FASTA file, windows are generated (customized using the window (`-w`) and step size (`-s`) options) and the score is calculated for each window.
 Only the maximal score for each sequence is returned.
-    - The script outputs the header of each sequence followed by the score.
+    - By default, the script outputs the header of each sequence followed by the score.
+If you prefer BED formatted output, use the `-b` or `--bedformat` option to print the location followed by the maximal score for each sequence.
+(This option assumes the header contains minimally formatted with the chromosome name and start coordinate: e.g., `CHR14:778653` or `14-268677`).

 Sample usage:
 ```